 The Leather industry, Leather Products, and Footwear Industry of India hold a prominent place in the Indian economy.
 This industry is among the top ten foreign exchange earners for the nation and is renowned for its constancy in producing significant export revenues.
-Read here to know more about the leather industry.
+Read here to learn more about the leather industry.

 The Leather industry in India accounts for around 13% of the world’s leather production of hides/skins and handles a robust annual production of about 3 bn sq. ft. of leather.